isomerpages/iras-onestoppayroll/_partner-with-us/As A Software Developer.md

 <h3>Step 4: Compete the CPFB/IRAS/MOM API Testing in Sandbox</h3>
 <ul data-tight="true" class="tight">
 <li>
-<p>Do check that the Sandbox CPF/IRAS/MOM API is listed in Approved APIs,
+<p>Check that the Sandbox CPF/IRAS/MOM API is listed in Approved APIs, and
-and download the specs to consume it.</p>
+download the specs to consume it.</p>
 </li>
 <li>
-<p>Do ensure that the necessary headers are included in the Sandbox API.</p>
+<p>Ensure that the necessary headers are included in the Sandbox API.</p>
 </li>
 </ul>
 <h3>Step 5: Complete the APEX Production Connectivity Testing</h3>